PratibhaAwasthi/Image-Resizing-Api/README.md

 --data-binary '@/home/user/Pictures/image.jpg'
 ```

-This API will return a filename that can be used to download the resized image.
+The scaled image can be downloaded using the filename returned by this API.

 Example:
 ```bash